vanandjiwala/vasav_blog/content/blog/pytest_101.md

 pytest is a testing framework for the python programming language.
 Based on the official [documentation](https://docs.pytest.org/en/6.2.x/index.html) - ```pytest makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries```.

 In this article, I am going to include some basic features of pytest.
 As I learn more about the framework, I will continue to add more posts around the same topic.

-Pytest can be used in variery of tests which includes frontend, backend, unit testing etc.
+Pytest can be used in a variety of tests which include frontend, backend, unit testing, etc.

 ## How pytest detects test cases
 1. test file starts with ```test_```.
 Example: ```test_sum.py```
 2. test file ends with ```_test```.
 Example: ```sum_test.py```
 * Important thing to note here is, ```pytest``` finds file in the current directory as well as subdirectories.
 3. test files can have ```classes``` or ```functions```.
-4. For ```class```, do not imclude ```__init__()```
+4. For ```class```, do not include ```__init__()```
 5. ```Functions``` should also start with ```test_```
 6. For ```class```, the name must start with ```Test``` and the method name must start with ```test_```.